SomeOddCodeGuy/SomeOddCodeGuy/README.md

 of the mess in the codebases here are tech debt due to my fumbling along and learning early on as I started to understand it more.
 In my day job, I'm a dev manager that mostly works with C# and web tech.

+## Update 2025-07-05: Reddit Account Security Lockout

+> At the time of this update, the below posts are unavailable pending assistance from the Reddit admins.
+>
+> At around midnight on 2025-07-05, I was using reddit when I received a warning of suspicious activity on the account,
+> and that the account was locked out pending a password change.
+However, the account has remained suspended after the password change.
+> I have reached out via their contact forms, and am hopeful that they'll be able to get this resolved soon.

 ## Posts
 ***